This post is a part of a series on Priorities for the Biden Administration

 So for me and my colleagues at UCS, Friday was a good day.
 President-elect Biden and Vice-President elect Harris made a big step toward their promise to “listen to the scientists.”
 They announced the science leadership for the new administration.
 A set of outstanding scientists.
 And just as important, they are elevating the role of the Presidential Science Advisor to the Cabinet level, something we have long advocated for.
 That means scientists will be at the table and in the room when key issues are discussed and decisions are made—something that has been sorely lacking in the outgoing Trump administration.

 The President-elect named Dr. Eric Lander, Director of the Broad Institute at Harvard and MIT, to be the Presidential Science Advisor and Director of the White House Office of Science and Technology Policy (OSTP).

 The science of social justice

 The incoming Biden-Harris administration has consistently focused on four key challenges; the pandemic, climate change, racial injustice, and rebuilding a fairer economy.
-So the appointment of a luminary social scientist, Dr. Alondra Nelson, President of the Social Science Research Council and Professor at the Institute for Advanced Study at Princeton, as Deputy Director of OSTP is significant.
+So the appointment of a luminary social scientist, Dr. Alondra Nelson, President of the Social Science Research Council and Professor at the Institute for Advanced Study in Princeton, NJ, as Deputy Director of OSTP is significant.
 Dr. Nelson’s work includes studies of race, injustice and the role of science and technology.